school of myth & movement arts

 The way forward?

-It is essential that we all learn to feel and embody our part in a harmonious, loving Earth-family.
-Getting back to Nature involves healing ancestral wounds related to disconnection from the Earth and our bodies.
+It is essential that we all learn to feel and embody our part in a harmonious, loving Cosmos, in the most imaginative ways we can.
+To do this will require healing ancestral wounds disconnecting us from the Earth and our bodies.

 At the School we provide spaces for learning, art, and healing experiences that participate with the many ways people near and far are helping this way forward.
-We hope to contribute to a future where beautiful, cooperative ways of life once again prevail.
+We hope to contribute to a future where beautiful, cooperative, imaginative, artful ways of life once again prevail.

 Photo by Elizabeth Sciore-Jones

 For her undergraduates studies, Laura pursued a self-developed program combining Jungian psychology, Native American and Western philosophy, Human development and Quantum physics.
 Given a full fellowship for her doctoral studies at the age of 20, Laura studied in the Anthropology of Human Development.
 She prepared dissertation research on the question of whether it is philosophically possible to socialize human beings without a definition of human nature and its well-being.
-She noted the ways contemporary Western culture blocks discussion of wellness as an aspect of education, whereas sustainable cultures place a vision of fulfilled human nature at the center of education and initiation.
+This research considered the ways contemporary Western educational culture blocks discussion of wellness as an aspect of education, whereas sustainable cultures place a vision of fulfilled human nature at the center of socialization.

-Laura left her doctoral fellowship to seek out personal experience of the initiatory learning her studies convinced her were necessary for wellness.
+Laura left her doctoral fellowship to seek out personal experience of the wellness-oriented, initiatory learning her studies convinced her were necessary.
 This led her to extensive travel and also to training and performance with the Isadora Duncan International Institute.
 The Institute upholds Isadora's original approach to visionary holistic education grounded in ancient culture.
-Laura is a fourth generation lineage holder in direct connection to Isadora and an affiliate teacher of the Institute.
+Laura is a fourth generation lineage holder in direct connection to Isadora and a certified teacher of the Institute.

-Laura's understanding of initiation developed through travel.
-As a college freshman Laura used her scholarship to travel to South Africa where she worked in the Zulu community in KwaZulu-Natal and traveled throughout southern Africa.
-Later, Laura was befriended by Quechwa speaking Incan people of highland Ecuador who invited her to their community.
-Acknowledged by local medicine people to be a medicine carrier, Laura spent six months on her first trip creating rituals and nature-arts programs for children and adults in collaboration with native teachers.
+Laura's understanding of initiation expanded through travel.
+As a college freshman Laura used her college scholarship to travel to South Africa where she worked in the Zulu community in KwaZulu-Natal and traveled throughout southern Africa.
+Later, Laura was befriended by Quechwa-speaking people of highland Ecuador who invited her to their community.
+Acknowledged by local medicine people to be a medicine carrier, Laura spent six months on her first trip creating rituals and nature-arts programs in collaboration with native teachers.
 She has returned to work and live in this community several times.

 Laura returned to the US and established the School of Myth and Movement in the Arapahoe land now called Boulder, Colorado.
 For eight years the school's most popular program was Fairy Tale Forest, which attracted children from all over the country to attend summer immersions in land-magic-music-art-myth adventures.
 This program attracted scholars of Sustainability education who came to the school to study its unique methods.
 The School offered many other events and programs that gathered adults and teens into learning and celebration.

-In 2017, Laura began a retreat into Nature, living alone for 9 months in a teepee in the Rocky mountains.
 Since 2018, Laura has been living on 30 acres of ancestral Tewa land in current-day New Mexico.
-Following up on her lifelong interest in Jung and human development, she is pursuing certification in Bodydreaming, a somatic-Jungian form of therapy for developmental trauma.
+Continuing her lifelong interest in Jung, she is pursuing training in somatic-Jungian therapy.

 FORMAL TRAINING: Laura carries a Masters in Anthropology of Human Development from New York University, a Bachelors in Cultural Psychology and Human Development from Rutgers Honors College, a post-graduate degree in Isadora Duncan Studies, and post-graduate training in Myth and Movement.
 She was privately mentored for ten years by philosopher Bruce Wilshire.
 Laura is a trained, experienced Waldorf teacher and selected Waldorf teacher-trainer.
 She has more than 15 years of training in Jungian psychology, Bioenergetic psychotherapy, the Body-soul work of Marion Woodman and is currently pursuing certification in Jungian-somatic trauma therapy.
 Laura trained with RJ Stewart and Anastacia Nutt in the indigenous esoteric traditions of Europe.
 She was previously part of a Lakota ceremonial community and is now under the tutelage of Mohawk medicine woman Okhi Forest.